Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 Dr. Roseann Capanna-Hodge

-Temper tantrums are unpleasant, disruptive behaviors or emotional outbursts that children exhibit when frustrated.
 Children have temper tantrums in response to unmet needs or desires or when they feel a lack of control.
 Hunger, exhaustion, discomfort, sensory needs, or wanting something they can’t have all trigger tantrums.
 The behaviors can range from whining and crying to screaming, kicking, hitting, being stubborn, resisting tasks or holding one’s breath.
 A tantrum can be a way for child to get a reaction or get what they want.
+Introducing strategies to avoid tantrums can help minimize these occurrences.

 What is a Meltdown?

-A meltdown is a type of tantrum in which a child is totally overloaded and there is a complete loss of behavioral control.
+A complete meltdown is a type of tantrum in which a child is totally overloaded, and there is a complete loss of behavioral control.
 The child is often totally unaware of their environment and doesn’t have any safety awareness.
 They kick, hit, punch, break things, hurt themselves, or harm others.
-Imagine a child rolling on the ground and screaming at Disney World but who is totally unaware of the world around them.
+Imagine a child rolling on the ground and screaming at Disney World, but who is totally unaware of the world around them.
 They typically need an adult to support them through the meltdown, and it doesn’t end quickly.

 What is the Difference between a Tantrum and Meltdown?